 Credit cards can help you pay for your renovation, but this method is not recommended.

-While you can use them to pay for things like furniture, household products, and electrical appliances, you should consider their pros and cons.
+While you can use them to pay for things like furniture, household products, and electrical appliances, be sure to consider their pros and cons.

 4. Store Loans (Also Known As Hire Purchase)